Khandoba Temple, Jejuri: History

 The worship of Khandoba began in the 12th to 13th century.
+It was built by Ahilyabai Holkar in 17th century.
 The Khandoba temple was rebuilt during the reign of the Peshwas.

 In 1737–1739, Chimaji Appa, brother of Peshwa Baji Rao I, gifted Portuguese church bells from Vasai to the temple.
 He and his Maratha soldiers took the bells from Portuguese churches as conquest memorabilia, after defeating them in the Battle of Vasai (1737).

 Deity

-The central deity Khandoba, also called Malhari-Martand, Mallukhana, and Khanderaya, is one of the most popular deities of Maharashtra.
-Khandoba is regarded as a manifestation of the god Shiva.
+The central deity Khandoba, also known as Khanderav, Khanderay, Malhari-Martand and Malhar, is one of the most popular deities of Maharashtra.
+Khandoba is regarded as an avatar of the God Shiva.

 Khandoba is the Kuladevata (ancestral tutelary deity) of many people of Maharashtra.
-The Dhangar tribe, herdsmen, shepherds, nomads, and farmers of Maharashtra worship Jejuri's Khandoba.
+The Kunbi-Marathas casts', Dhangar tribe, herdsmen, nomadic folks of Maharashtra worship Jejuri's Khandoba.

 Legends

 According to legend, two rakshasa brothers, Mani and Malla, pleased the god Brahma with their austerities.
 By Brahma's boon, they became very powerful and started destruction on Earth, harassing people.
 This led the God Shiva to arrive on earth in the avatar of Khandoba to destroy Mani and Malla.
 In a fierce battle, Khandoba killed one demon, and forgave the other when he promised to serve the common people.